lkrdev/oidc-custom-mapping-manager/README.md

             local_storage: yes
             use_form_submit: no
             new_window: yes
-            core_api_methods: ["oidc_config","update_oidc_config"]
+            core_api_methods: ["oidc_config","update_oidc_config","create_oidc_test_config"]
             external_api_urls: ["http://localhost:5000","http://localhost:3000"]
           }
         }
         ```

-7. Create a `model` LookML file in your project.
+6. Create a `model` LookML file in your project.
 The name doesn't matter.
 The model and connection won't be used, and in the future this step may be eliminated.

     -   Add a connection in this model.
 It can be any connection, it doesn't matter which.
     -   [Configure the model you created](https://docs.looker.com/data-modeling/getting-started/create-projects#configuring_a_model) so that it has access to some connection.

-8. Connect your new project to Git.
+7. Connect your new project to Git.
 You can do this multiple ways:

     -   Create a new repository on GitHub or a similar service, and follow the instructions to [connect your project to Git](https://docs.looker.com/data-modeling/getting-started/setting-up-git-connection)
     -   A simpler but less powerful approach is to set up git with the "Bare" repository option which does not require connecting to an external Git Service.

-9. Commit your changes and deploy your them to production through the Project UI.
+8. Commit your changes and deploy your them to production through the Project UI.

-10. Reload the page and click the `Browse` dropdown menu.
+9. Reload the page and click the `Browse` dropdown menu.
 You should see your extension in the list.
     -   The extension will load the JavaScript from the `url` provided in the `application` definition.
 By default, this is `https://localhost:3000/bundle.js`.
 If you change the port your server runs on in the `package.json`, you will need to also update it in the `manifest.lkml`.

     - Refreshing the extension page will bring in any new code changes from the extension template, although some changes will hot reload.